muerbelsmillen #3D Take a virtual tour of the Muerbelsmill...

 Urban art can even be found in the very heart of the City, at the Knuedler.

 The ventilation tower of the car park under Place Guillaume II – which is set to be demolished – is repainted on a regular basis by different artists.
-Sader, Michel Kremer, Riots, Alain Welter, Pol Summer and Thomas Iser have all produced artworks using this structure, which will eventually be dismantled.
+Sader, Michel Kremer, Riots, Alain Welter, Pol Summer, Thomas Iser and The Lost Boys have all produced artworks using this structure, which will eventually be demolished.

 Free expression wall in Dommeldange